 Echo Studio: Our verdict

-If you admire Amazon Echo smart speakers for their smart assistant capabilities but just wish that they sounded richer and more powerful, the Echo Studio could be a good choice for your home.
+If you admire the best Alexa speakers for their smart assistant capabilities but just wish that they sounded richer and more powerful, the Echo Studio could be a good choice for your home.
 It really is a step up from any other Amazon speaker in terms of audio quality.
 And if you want a smart speaker that you can use with a TV featuring Dolby Atmos, this speaker is one of the best options out there – at least if we don’t include soundbars.

 With that said, we have some reservations about the Echo Studio.
 Its powerful bass can sound over the top, and the style and size of the speaker will give some buyers an interior design headache.
 These factors kept the Echo Studio from getting a very high Livingetc rating – but that doesn’t mean to say it won’t suit your taste perfectly.